AthanorLabs/atomic-swap/README.md

 ```

 ##### Testing
-To run tests on the go bindings, execute:
+To setup the test environment and run all unit tests, execute:
 ```
-go test ./swap-contract
+make test
 ```

 This will test the main protocol functionality on the ethereum side: